NOAA-EMC/bufr-query/docs/software_architecture.rst

     :align: center
     :alt: Big Picture

-From the highest level the BUFR IODA backend component is composed of 2 main packages BufrReader and IodaEncoder.
+From the highest level the BUFR IODA backend component is composed of 2 main packages BufrReader and Encoder.
 The BufrReader is responsible for taking a BufrDescription (provided in the form of a YAML file) and using it to read raw BUFR data into a DataContainer object.
-This DataContainer object is then used by the IodaEncoder (together with a IodaDescription) to encode an IODA ObsGroup object.
+This DataContainer object is then used by the IaEncoder (together with a IodaDescription) to encode an IODA ObsGroup object.

 The BufrParser class has some ability to manipulate the data in order to create usable data sets.
 For example, it